octomodo/AI-Browser-Prompting-Guide/README.md

-# AI Agent - No-Code Browser Automation Platform
+# AI Browser - Prompt based Browser Automation Platform

-A powerful, no-code platform that allows you to build and deploy AI agents for web browser automation using natural language prompts.
+A powerful, prompt based platform that allows anyone to build and deploy AI browser agents for web automation.
 Create intelligent agents that can interact with any website without writing a single line of code.

 ## ✨ Features

-- 🤖 **Prompt-Based Creation** - Build AI agents using simple natural language instructions
+- 🤖 **Prompt-Based Creation** - Build AI browser agents using simple natural language instructions
 - 👀 **Live View Agent** - Watch your agents work in real-time with live browser preview
-- ⏰ **Smart Scheduling** - Set your agents to run automatically at specified times
+- ⏰ **Smart Scheduling** - Set your browser agents to run automatically at specified times
 - 🌐 **Community Hub** - Access pre-built agents for popular websites and services
 - 🎯 **Drag & Drop Interface** - No coding required - build complex workflows visually
 - 🔧 **Playwright Powered** - Built on robust browser automation technology